sinedied/ollamazure/README.md

 Alternatively, you can set the `AZURE_OPENAI_ENDPOINT` environment variable to `http://localhost:4041` instead of passing it to the constructor.
 Everything else will work the same.

 If you're using managed identity, this will work as well unless you're in a local container.
-In that case, you can use a dummy function `lambda:"1"` for the the `azure_ad_token_provider` parameter in the constructor.
+In that case, you can use a dummy function `lambda:"1"` for the `azure_ad_token_provider` parameter in the constructor.

 </details>